+The base salaries of our NEOs are an important part of their total compensation package, and are intended to reflect their respective positions, duties and responsibilities.
 Our NEOs receive base salary to compensate them for the satisfactory performance of duties to our company.
-The base salary payable to each NEO is intended to provide a fixed component of compensation reflecting the executive's skill set, experience, role and responsibilities.
+The base salary payable to each NEO is intended to provide a visible and stable fixed component of compensation reflecting the executive's skill set, experience, role and responsibilities.
+Base salaries provide our NEOs with a reasonable degree of financial certainty and stability.

-Our Compensation and Talent Committee periodically reviews NEO base salaries in consultation with management and Aon to determine whether any adjustments are necessary or appropriate.
-The following table shows the annual base salaries of our NEOs for 2020, 2021 and 2022.
+Our Compensation and Talent Committee periodically reviews NEO base salaries in consultation with management and the committee's compensation consultant to determine whether any adjustments are necessary or appropriate.
+We elected to increase 2022 base salaries of our NEOs by an average of 4.5% to better align salaries to the 50th percentile of our peer group while considering individual performance, experience, and level of contribution.
+We elected to increase 2023 base salaries of our NEOs by an average of 4.2% to ensure salaries continued to be aligned with our targeted pay philosophy.
+The following table shows the annual base salaries of our NEOs for 2021, 2022 and 2023.
 Except as otherwise noted, all annual base salary increases were effective January 1 of the given year.

-Name 2020 Annual Base Salary (\$) 2021 Annual Base Salary (\$) 2022 Annual Base Salary (\$)
+Name 2021 Annual Base Salary (\$) 2022 Annual Base Salary (\$) 2023 Annual Base Salary (\$)

-Eric D. Shaff 590,000 625,400 661,600
+Eric D. Shaff 625,400 661,600 685,000

-David Arkowitz(1) 455,000 470,900
+David Arkowitz(1) 455,000 470,900 487,000

+Lisa von Moltke, M.D.
+470,000 490,000 515,000

 Matthew Henn, Ph.D.
-397,000 430,000 450,000
+430,000 450,000 475,000

+Paula A. Cloghessy(2) 375,000 388,000

-(1) Mr. Arkowitz commenced employment with us on June 1, 2021.
+-) Mr. Arkowitz commenced employment with us on June 1, 2021. - (2) Ms. Cloghessy commenced employment with us on February 7, 2022.